How to Get Rid of Food Coloring on Skin

 1. Grab some rubbing alcohol.
 You may also use nail polish remover or acetone, but they are harsh and drying, and may not be suitable for kids or people with skin sensitivity.

 2. Soak some cotton in rubbing alcohol and apply it on your stains.
+The alcohol will begin to dissolve the pigments.

 3. Start rubbing gently, as rubbing alcohol may be helpful in dissolving the pigments in the colors.
 Most of the loose color will come off within a few strokes of rubbing alcohol.

 4. Keep replacing the cotton with fresh ones as they get colored.
 Reusing the old cotton and continuing rubbing with the stained cotton will transfer the color back to your skin.
-So, it is best to throw away the used cotton and replace with new one.
+So, it is best to throw away the used cotton and replace with a new one.

 5. Wash with water and soap and pat dry using a towel.
 If your skin is still stained, try rubbing more rubbing alcohol on it, wash with water and soap, and dry.